 For music fans, VR offers wins across the board in convenience, immersion, price, flexibility, and audiovisual quality.
 And those advantages are only improving more rapidly as further technological development is incorporated into each new hardware iteration.
 With every feature added, VR’s list of advantages for fans and artists alike, grows even further.
 It won’t be long before serious music enthusiasts can no longer ignore the innovation that is happening with music and virtual reality.
 It’s hard to believe that it wasn’t too long ago where if you might have been called crazy for believing that movie lovers would regularly choose their living room over the theatre, yet that is the world we live in today.
 Cheaper technology afforded a clear path to replicating the experience at home, movies are now widely available at the touch of a button, and price gouging for cheap popcorn and name-brand soda are a thing of the past.
 The transformation took less than a decade.
 What Netflix is to the movie industry is what Soundscape VR will be to the music industry.
 Staying at home no longer has to be an isolating experience.

 Each month, we feature new perspectives from our Developer Team at Soundscape VR.
-This month, CEO and Lead Developer, Eric Alexander discusses his ideas about the hot topic of isolation in gaming:
+This month, Soundscape Creator and Lead Developer, Eric Alexander discusses his ideas about the hot topic of isolation in gaming: